-- For the purpose of controlling plagiarism handing in an electronic version of written assignments by the student (such as papers, theses) can be imposed as a compulsory condition by the examiner of the relevant course, whether or not they are using a designated plagiarism detection system.
+- 1 For the purpose of controlling plagiarism handing in an electronic version of written assignments by the student (such as papers, theses) can be imposed as a compulsory condition by the examiner of the relevant course, whether or not they are using a designated plagiarism detection system.
 If the student does not submit an electronic version of the assignment in time, the assessor may decide not to assess the assignment. - 2.
-By submitting a written assignment, the student gives permission in the broadest sense of the word for the control of plagiarism via a plagiarism detection system as well as for recording the written assignment in databases, to the extent necessary, for future plagiarism checks. - 3.
-In the event that a particular course decides to disclose documents, the student reserves the right not to disclose his or her written assignment other than for the purpose of plagiarism as referred to in paragraphs 1 and 2 of this article.
+In all cases, submitting an electronic version of the final thesis is mandatory for students. - 3.
+By submitting a written assignment, the student gives permission in the broadest sense of the word for the control of plagiarism via a plagiarism detection system as well as for recording the written assignment in databases, to the extent necessary, for future plagiarism checks. - 4.
+In the event that a particular course decides to disclose documents, students reserve the right not to disclose their written assignment other than for the purpose of plagiarism as referred to in paragraphs 1 and 2 of this article.